-Algorithms that combine improvement methods with population-based solution combination algorithms, and hence that can be classified as memetic algorithms [24], often prove effective for discrete optimization [13].
+Algorithms that combine improvement methods with population-based solution combination algorithms, and hence that can be classified as memetic algorithms (Neri et al., 2011), often prove to be effective for discrete optimization (Hao, 2012).
 By linking the global character of recombinant search with the more intensive focus typically provided by local search, the memetic framework offers interesting possibilities to create a balance between intensification and diversification within a search procedure.
-Our TS/MA algorithm follows the general memetic framework and is mainly composed of four components: a population initialization and rebuilding procedure, a tabu search procedure, a specific solution combination operator and a population updating rule.
-As previously noted, our procedure more specifically adopts the form of a scatter search procedure, and utilizes combinations from the structured class proposed for scatter search in [10].
+Our TS/MA follows the general memetic framework and is mainly composed of four components: a population initialization and rebuilding procedure, a tabu search procedure, a specific solution combination operator and a population updating rule.
+As previously noted, our procedure more specifically adopts the form of a scatter search procedure, and utilizes combinations from the structured class proposed for scatter search in Glover (1994).

-2.1 Main scheme
+2.1.
+Main scheme

-The general architecture of our TS/MA algorithm is described in Algorithm 1.
-It starts with the creation of an initial population P (line 3, see Sect.
-2.3).
-Then, the solution combination is employed to generate new offspring solution (line 8, see Sect.
-2.5), whereupon a TS procedure (line 9, see Sect.
-2.4) is launched to optimize each newly generated solution.
-Subsequently, the population updating rule decides whether such an improved solution should be inserted into the population and which existing individual should be replaced (line 14, see Sect.
-2.6).
-Finally, if the population is not updated for a certain number of generations, the population rebuilding procedure is triggered to build a new population (line 21, see Sect.
-2.3).
-In the following subsections, the main components of our TS/MA algorithm are described in detail.
+The general architecture of our TS/MA is described in Algorithm 1.
+It starts with the creation of an initial population P (line 3, see Section 2.3).
+Then, the solution combination is employed to generate new offspring solution (line 8, see Section 2.5), whereupon a TS procedure (line 9, see Section 2.4) is launched to optimize each newly generated solution.
+Subsequently, the population updating rule decides whether such an improved solution should be inserted into the population and which existing individual should be replaced (line 14, see Section 2.6).
+Finally, if the population is not updated for a certain number of generations, the population rebuilding procedure is triggered to build a new population (line 21, see Section 2.3).
+In the following subsections, the main components of our TS/MA are described in detail.

-Algorithm 1 Pseudo-code of TS/MA for the MDP 1: Input: an $n \times n$ matrix $(d{ij})$ , a given cardinality $m \leq n$ 2: Output: the best solution $x^$ found 3: $P = \{x^1, \ldots, x^q\} \leftarrow \mathsf{Pop\Init}() / \mathsf{Section 2.3} /$ 4: $x^ = arg max\{f(x^i) | i = 1, ..., q\}$ 5: while a stop criterion is not satisfied do 6: UpdateNonSucc = 07: repeat randomly choose two solutions $x^i$ and $x^j$ from P8: $x^0 \leftarrow \text{Combination_Operator}(x^i, x^j) / \text{Section 2.5 }/$ 9: $x^0 \leftarrow \mathsf{Tabu\Search}(x^0) / \mathsf{Section 2.4} /$ 10: if $f(x^0) > f(x^)$ then 11: $x^ = x^0$ 12: end if 13: $\{x^1, \ldots, x^q\} \leftarrow \mathsf{Pop}{\mathsf{U}}\mathsf{Update}(x^0, x^1, \ldots, x^q) / \mathsf{Section} \ 2.6 /$ 14: 15: if P does not change then UpdateNonSucc = UpdateNonSucc + 116: 17: else UpdateNonSucc = 018: 19: end if 20: until $UpdateNonSucc > \theta$ $P = \{x^1, \ldots, x^q\} \leftarrow \mathsf{Pop}\mathsf{Rebuild}() / \mathsf{Section} \ 2.3 /$ 21: 22: end while
+Algorithm 1.
+Pseudo-code of TS/MA for the MDP.

+'''

+1: Input: an n \times n matrix (d{ij}), a given cardinality m \le n

+2: Output: the best solution x^ found

+3: P = \{x^1, ..., x^q\} \leftarrow \text{Pop\Init}() / \text{Section 2.3 }/

+4: x^ = arg \max\{f(x^i)|i=1, ..., q\}

+5: While a stop criterion is not satisfied do

+'''

+'''

+UpdateNonSucc = 0

+7:

+repeat

+8:

+randomly choose two solutions x^i and x^j from P

+9:

+x^0 \leftarrow Combination\Operator(x^i, x^j)/ Section 2.5 /

+x^0 \leftarrow \text{Tabu\Search}(x^0) / \text{Section 2.4 } /

+10:

+11:

+if f(x^0) > f(x^) then

+12:

+x^ = x^0

+13:

+end if

+14:

+\{x^1,...,x^q\} \leftarrow \mathsf{Pop\Update}(x^0,x^1,...,x^q)/

+Section 2.6 /

+15:

+if P does not change then

+16:

+UpdateNonSucc = UpdateNonSucc + 1

+17:

+18.

+UpdateNonSucc = 0

+19:

+end if

+until UpdateNonSucc > \theta

+P = \{x^1, ..., x^q\} \leftarrow \text{Pop\Rebuild}() / Section 2.3 /

+22: end while

+'''

-2.2 Search space and evaluation function
+2.2.
+Search space and evaluation function

-2.3 Population initialization and rebuilding
+2.3.
+Population initialization and rebuilding

 The initial population contains q different local optimal solutions (q is a parameter and called the population size) and is constructed as follows.
 First, we randomly generate an initial feasible solution, i.e., any binary n-vector with exactly m elements assigned the value of 1.
-Then this solution is submitted to the tabu search procedure to obtain an improved solution which is also a local optimum but not necessarily a first local optimum encountered (see Sect.
-2.4).
+Then this solution is subjected to the tabu search procedure to obtain an improved solution which is also a local optimum but not necessarily a first local optimum encountered (see Section 2.4).
 Then, the solution improved by tabu search is added in the population if it does not duplicate any solution in the population.
 This procedure is repeated until the population size reaches the specified value q.